BenCaiello/PalmettoBUG/README.md

         - Edit images & screenshots to reduce / use open-source alternatives to windows explorer / excel
         - update text, incorporate proofreading edits

-    3). address (if causing a problem) or perhaps silence, excessive warnings
+    3).
+Excessive warnings: address (if possible, or if genuine errors are occuring) or perhaps silence

 ## Welcome to PalmettoBUG!

 PalmettoBUG is a pure-python GUI in customtinker that, along with its sister package isoSegDenoise, can preprocess, segment, and analyze high-dimensional image or flow cytometry data, especially mass cytometry / imaging mass cytometry data.
 The GUI is built mostly prominently on code from: